chapel-lang/chapel/doc/rst/developer/bestPractices/StandardModuleStyle.rst

 identifier; where PascalCase starts the name with an upper case letter and camelCase starts with a lower case letter.

+When including acronyms in PascalCase or camelCase, treat the acronym as if it were a regular word.
+There is one exception - if using PascalCase and the acronym is the entire symbol name, then let the acronym be all uppercase.

+Here are a few examples:
+ * "rendered HTML DOM" in PascalCase is RenderedHtmlDom
+ * "rendered HTML DOM" in camelCase is renderedHtmlDom
+ * "HTML" in PascalCase is HTML
+ * "HTML" in camelCase is html

 Modules
 -------